Cabinet (government): Terminology

 In most governments, members of the cabinet are given the title of "minister", and each holds a different portfolio of government duties ("Minister of Foreign Affairs", "Minister of Health", etc.).
 In a few governments, as in the case of Mexico, the Philippines, the UK, and the U.S., the title of "secretary" is also used for some cabinet members ("Secretary of Education", or "Secretary of State for X" in the UK or the Netherlands).
-In many countries (e.g. Germany, Luxembourg, France, Spain, etc.), a secretary (of State) is a cabinet member with an inferior rank to a minister.
+In many countries (e.g. Germany, Luxembourg, France, Spain, Scotland, etc.), a secretary (of State) is a cabinet member with an inferior rank to a minister.
 In Finland, a secretary of state is a career official that serves the minister.

 While almost all countries have an institution that is recognisably a cabinet, the name of this institution varies.
 In many countries, (such as Ireland, Sweden, and Vietnam) the term "government" refers to the body of executive ministers; the broader organs of state having another name.
 Others, such as Spain, Poland, and Cuba, refer to their cabinet as a council of ministers, or the similar council of state.
 Some German-speaking areas use the term "senate" (such as the Senate of Berlin) for their cabinet, rather than the more common meaning of a legislative upper house.
 However, a great many countries simply call their top executive body the cabinet, including Israel, the United States, Venezuela, and Singapore, among others.

 The supranational European Union uses a different convention: the European Commission refers to its executive cabinet as a "college", with its top public officials referred to as "commissioners", whereas a "European Commission cabinet" is the personal office of a European Commissioner.

 The term comes from the Italian gabinetto, which originated from the Latin capanna, which was used in the sixteenth century to denote a closet or small room.
 From it originated in the 1600s the English word cabinet or cabinett which was used to denote a small room, particularly in the houses of nobility or royalty.
 Around this time the use of cabinet associated with small councils arose both in England and other locations such as France and Italy.
 For example, Francis Bacon used the term Cabanet Counselles in 1607.

+The term is sometimes capitalized (as “Cabinet”) when referring to the government.